8 Fun Facts You Didn’t Know About St. Patrick’s Day

 Leprechauns were also supposed to be partial to the alcoholic beverages and to haunt Irish cellars stealing away wine and beer.

 If you go out on St. Patrick’s Day, you’re likely to find corned beef and cabbage on the menu.
 You may even order it to celebrate the day.
-If you were to go to Ireland on St. Patrick’s Day, however, you’d be hard pressed to find this dish anywhere.
+However, if you go to Ireland on St. Patrick’s Day, you will be hard-pressed to find this dish anywhere.

-Historically, the cow was used more for its strength in the fields and its ability to produce dairy products than it was for meat.
+In history, people used the cow more for its strength in the fields and its ability to produce dairy products than for meat.
 Beef was not part of the diet for more Irish people.
-The pig was preferred and remains a popular meat in Ireland.
+In Ireland, people prefer and continue to enjoy the pig as a popular meat.
 It was when the English conquered the area that beef became more prominent as the British had long been a beef-eating culture.

 The Cattle Acts of 1663 and 1667 prohibited the export of live cattle to England, which flooded the Irish market with beef and lowered the cost.
 The Irish used salt to cure the meat and since their salt tax was significantly lower than that in England, the country became the hub for salted meat production.
 The Irish could also use high-quality salt, so their salted beef gained the reputation of being the best.
-The name “corned beef” came from the large salt crystals that were used to cure the meat, the crystals being about the size of corn kernels.
+The large salt crystals used to cure the meat gave the name “corned beef,” with the crystals being about the size of corn kernels.

 Ireland soon started exporting their corned beef to Europe and America, where it became very popular.
 Meanwhile, the Irish themselves often could not afford it, and when they could, they were more likely to choose salted pork.

-In the U.S., Irish immigrants were influenced to eat more beef and, oddly enough, the beef they could afford was usually corned beef.
+Irish immigrants in the U.S. were influenced to eat more beef, and, oddly enough, they usually could afford corned beef.
 By that time, however, it wasn’t from Ireland as the demand and production declined after the 18th century.
 They bought it from Jewish kosher butchers instead.
-This corned beef was different from what had been produced in Ireland.
-It was made from brisket, which is a tougher cut, and then was salted and cooked to become the tender meat we know of today.
+Ireland had produced a different corned beef.
+The chef made it from brisket, which is a tougher cut, and then salted and cooked it to become the tender meat we know today.

 On March 4, 1861, President Abraham Lincoln chose the dish for his first inaugural luncheon.
 If you go to Ireland on St. Patrick’s Day, however, you’re more likely to find them celebrating with lamb or bacon.

 Currently, there are an estimated 34.7 million American residents with Irish ancestry, which is seven times more than the actual population of Ireland.
-Although German is the most frequently reported ancestry, Irish is the second most reported.
+Although German is the most frequently reported, Irish is the second most reported ancestry.

 There are 54 counties in the U.S. where Irish is the most common ancestry, including Middlesex and Norfolk counties in Massachusetts.
 Irish also is among the top five ancestries in every state except Hawaii and New Mexico.

 Look around and you’re also likely to find areas all across the country that hearken back to the Emerald Isle.
-Seven places are named after the shamrock, including Shamrock, Texas, and Shamrock, Oklahoma.
-There are 16 places are named after Ireland’s capital, Dublin, including Dublin, California, and Dublin, Ohio.
-More than 450 churches in the country are named after Saint Patrick, and the name “Patrick” has been given to about 650,000 babies in the U.S. during the past 100 years.
+The Shamrock has seven places named after it, including Shamrock, Texas, and Shamrock, Oklahoma.
+16 places are named after Ireland’s capital, Dublin, including Dublin, California, and Dublin, Ohio.
+During the past 100 years, people in the U.S. have given the name “Patrick” to about 650,000 babies, and they have named more than 450 churches in the country after Saint Patrick.

 If you’re not wearing green on St. Patrick’s Day, you could get pinched.
-Where did this tradition come from?
+This is one of the fun facts about St. Patrick’s Day Where did this tradition come from?
 It’s a strictly American tradition based on those mischievous leprechauns.
 The story goes that those who wear green are invisible or otherwise protected from the leprechaun’s antics while those who don’t are vulnerable to whatever tricks the leprechauns might choose to play on them.
 A pinch is a reminder to beware and get on some green before you fall victim to a mean leprechaun prank!

 Oh, and by the way, if you’re pinched incorrectly, and you are wearing green, you are then free to pinch the pincher 10 times to balance the score.